-Recommendation: Revise and implement policies and procedures to ensure that the Plan is responsible for monitoring and overseeing their network transportation providers, including, but not limited to, having monitoring activities to ensure network providers are providing door-to-door assistance for members receiving NEMT services.
+Recommendation: Revise and implement policies and procedures to ensure the Plan is responsible for monitoring their network transportation providers, including ensuring that network providers provide required door-to-door assistance.

-3.3 Monitoring of the Transportation Network Provider No Show Rates
+3.3 Monitoring Transportation Provider Network

 The Plan is responsible for ensuring that their network providers comply with all applicable state and federal laws and regulations, contract requirements, and other DHCS guidance, including APLs and Policy Letters.
 The Plan must conduct monitoring activities no less than quarterly.
 Monitoring activities may include, but are not limited to, verification of the no show rates for NEMT and NMT providers.
+(APL 22-008 Non-

-(APL 22-008 Non-Emergency Medical and Non-Medical Transportation Services and Related Travel Expenses)
+Emergency Medical and Non-Medical Transportation Services and Related Travel Expenses)

-Plan policy NCAL Regional Medi-Cal Transportation (revised October 6, 2022), states the Plan conducts monitoring activities no less than quarterly.
-Monitoring activities may include but are not limited to verification of the no-show rate for NEMT and NMT providers.
+Plan policy California P&P SC.HPHO.015 Medi-Cal Transportation (revised 1/9/23) states that the Plan is responsible for monitoring and overseeing their transportation brokers.
+The Plan conducts monitoring activities no less than quarterly.
+Monitoring activities may include, but are not limited to, verification of the no-show rate for NEMT and NMT providers.

-Finding: The Plan did not conduct monitoring activities for the no-show rates of NEMT and NMT transportation providers.
+Finding: The Plan did not monitor the no-show rates of NEMT and NMT transportation providers.

 During the interview, the Plan stated the dispatch team would have notes on no-show trips.
-The Plan stated for no-shows or cancelled trips, it worked on replacing the provider.

-If the Plan is unable to find another provider, the Regional Medical Transportation Department would contact the facility to see if the member can be seen later and will request the member to reschedule their appointment.
+For no-shows or cancelled trips, the Plan worked on replacing the provider.
+If the Plan is unable to find another provider, then the Regional Medical Transportation Department contacts the facility to see if the member can be seen later, and the Plan requests the member to reschedule their appointment.
 If that is not possible, then the Plan stated it encouraged the member to file a grievance and Member Services Department is copied on that response.
 The effort to find another vendor is documented in the vendor care system.

-In written statements, the Plan explained it did not actively monitor no-show rates for NEMT and NMT services.
+In written statements, the Plan explained it did not actively monitor no-shows for NEMT and NMT services.
 The Plan stated it leveraged DHCS recommendations included in APL 22-008.